ramilabbaszade/Javascript-Interview-Questions-and-Simple-Answers/Readme.md

 Event delegation is a way to handle events that happen on multiple elements at once, by using a single event handler on a parent element.

-Imagine you have a basket of apples, and you want to know when one of the apples is picked.
+First example: Imagine you have a basket of apples, and you want to know when one of the apples is picked.
 Instead of putting a separate tag on each apple, you can put a tag on the basket and when someone picks an apple, the basket will know.

 In the same way, on a website, you can have a lot of buttons, and you can put an event listener on the parent element (like a container) and check which button was clicked.